One of the success factors of using the Balanced Scorecard concept is making it easy to access data from company databases.

 Follow the algorithm below:

-In this example we will show how to access data from MS Excel file.
+In this example we will show how to access data from an MS Excel file.

 Learn about all possible parameters for SQL Indicators in BSC Designer manual.